pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="GetSFTP"></a>GetSFTP
 This processor pulls files from an SFTP server and creates FlowFiles to encapsulate them.

+### <a name="HandleHttpRequest"></a>HandleHttpRequest
+This processor starts an HTTP server and creates a FlowFile for each HTTP Request that it receives.
+The Processor leaves the HTTP Connection open and is intended to be used in conjunction with a HandleHttpResponse Processor.

+The pairing of this Processor with a HandleHttpResponse Processor provides the ability to use NiFi to visually construct a web server that can carry out any functionality that is available through the existing Processors.
+For example, one could construct a Web-based front end to an SFTP Server by constructing a flow such as:

+HandleHttpRequest -> PutSFTP -> HandleHttpResponse

+The HandleHttpRequest Processor provides several Properties to configure which methods are supported, the paths that are supported, and SSL configuration.
+The FlowFiles that are generated by this Processor have the following attributes added to them, providing powerful routing capabilities and traceability of all data.

+### <a name="HandleHttpResponse"></a>HandleHttpResponse
+This processor responds to an HTTP request that was received by the HandleHttpRequest Processor.

+The pairing of this Processor with a HandleHttpRequest Processor provides the ability to use NiFi to visually construct a web server that can carry out any functionality that is available through the existing Processors.
+For example, one could construct a Web-based front end to an SFTP Server by constructing a flow such as:

+HandleHttpRequest -> PutSFTP -> HandleHttpResponse

+This Processor must be configured with the same <HTTP Context Map> service as the corresponding HandleHttpRequest Processor.
+Otherwise, all FlowFiles will be routed to the 'failure' relationship.

+All FlowFiles must have an attribute named http.context.identifier.
+The value of this attribute is used to lookup the HTTP Response so that the proper message can be sent back to the requestor.
+If this attribute is missing, the FlowFile will be routed to 'failure.'

 ### <a name="HashAttribute"></a>HashAttribute
 This processor hashes together the key/value pairs of several FlowFile attributes and adds the hash as a new attribute.
 The user may add optional properties such that the name of each property is the name of a FlowFile attribute to consider and the value of the property is a regular expression that, if matched by the attribute value, causes that attribute to be used as part of the hash.
 If the regular expression contains a capturing group, only the value of the capturing group is used.